rskrisel/tf-idf/README.md

 type(tfidf_vector)
 ```

-Make a DataFrame out of the resulting tf–idf vector, setting the "feature names" or words as columns and the titles as rows
+Make a DataFrame out of the resulting tf–idf vector, applying the `toarray()` function to transform the matrix into a format that can become a dataframe, setting the index equal to the list of titles, and the columns equal "feature names" or words as columns using the `tfidf_vectorizer.get_feature_names_out()` function

 ```python
 tfidf_df = pd.DataFrame(tfidf_vector.toarray(), index=text_titles, columns=tfidf_vectorizer.get_feature_names_out())
 ```

-Add column for document frequency aka number of times word appears in all documents
+Add column for document frequency to note the number of times word appears in all documents

 ```python
 tfidf_df.loc['00_Document Frequency'] = (tfidf_df > 0).sum()
 ```

+create a slice of the dataframe to target specific words that are of interest.
+Then sort the sliced dataframe by the index and round the decimals to two

 ```python
 tfidf_slice = tfidf_df[['government', 'borders', 'people', 'obama', 'war', 'honor','foreign', 'men', 'women', 'children']]